fortuinlab/pacbb/core/main_description.md

 ```
 Different variants can be plugged in, as long as they are implemented under the `AbstractLoss` interface (which ensures a forward pass that outputs a bounded value).

+### Metrics

+Metrics are used purely for evaluation (e.g., classification accuracy, F1-score, or custom metrics).
+They need not be bounded, nor do they appear directly in the PAC-Bayes inequality.
+But they help you diagnose performance.

 ---

 ## Links